Thesleekcoder/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display hidden files and the ones with dots at the begining
+Display currents contents with . and other files